-A. The Superintendent shall develop administrative directives, procedures and/or standards to implement this policy.

-B. The District shall publish and distribute to staff, students and parents expectations outlining student rights and responsibilities, behavior expectations, tiered interventions and potential disciplinary actions.
+- A. The Superintendent shall develop administrative directives, procedures and/or standards to implement this policy. - B. The District shall publish and distribute to staff, students and parents,

-C. Under this policy, resources will be allocated to support a traumainformed approach to discipline, positive behavior and provide alternatives to exclusionary discipline.

-D. It is the expectation that students who have been excluded from the school setting will be given the opportunity to access educational resources.
+- expectations outlining student rights and responsibilities, behavior expectations, tiered interventions and potential disciplinary actions. - C. Under this policy, resources will be allocated to support a culturally responsive trauma-informed approach to discipline, positive behavior and provide alternatives to exclusionary discipline. - D. It is the expectation that students who have been excluded from the school setting will be provided with information about alternative programs of instruction that is appropriate and accessible to the student.